mredulorfiaz/i-dont-know-docker/README.md

 # **I Don't Know Docker**

-This project is one of the assignments of my internship at [Welcome Software](https://github.com/newscred).
-The main objective of this project is to learn working with docker by doing practice.
-So far, my progress is:

 - Created a REST API with flask.
 - Worked with MySQL database using an ORM **FlaskSQL-Alchemy**.
 - Applied _Separation of concerns_ design principle while structuring API.